 \subsection{Interpreting the learned role scheme}

-Analyzing the roles assigned by ROLE to the sequences in the SCAN training set, we created a symbolic algorithm for predicting which role will be assigned to a given filler.
-This is described in Appendix \ref{sec:Alg} and discussed at some length in Appendix \ref{sec:AlgDisc}.
+By analyzing the roles assigned by ROLE to the sequences in the SCAN training set, we created a symbolic algorithm for predicting which role will be assigned to each filler.
+This section covers the primary factors of the algorithm, while the entire algorithm is described in Appendix \ref{sec:Alg} and discussed at additional length in Appendix \ref{sec:AlgDisc}.
 Though the algorithm was created based only on sequences in the SCAN training set, it is equally successful at predicting which roles will be assigned to test sequences, exactly matching \RLN's predicted roles for 98.7\% of sequences.

-The details of this algorithm illuminate how the filler-role scheme encodes information relevant to the task.
-First, one of the initial facts that the decoder must determine is whether the sequence is a single command, a pair of commands connected by $\t{and}$, or a pair of commands connected by $\t{after}$; such a determination is crucial for knowing the basic structure of the output (how many actions to perform and in what order).
+The algorithm illuminates how the filler-role scheme encodes information relevant to the task.
+First, one of the initial facts that the decoder must determine is whether the sequence is a single command, a pair of subcommands connected by $\t{and}$, or a pair of subcommands connected by $\t{after}$; such a determination is crucial for knowing the basic structure of the output (how many actions to perform and in what order).
 We have found that role 30 is used for, and only for, the filler $\t{and}$, while role 17 is used in and only in sequences containing $\t{after}$ (usually with $\t{after}$ as the filler bound to role 17).
 Thus, the decoder can use these roles to tell which basic structure is in play: if role 30 is present, it is an $\t{and}$ sequence; if role 17 is present, it is an $\t{after}$ sequence; otherwise it is a single command.